-Solvency II will be implemented as EU legislation.
+Solvency II was implemented as EU legislation.
 Since 2001, the EU has sought to effect financial services legislation though a standard framework, termed the "Lamfalussy Process", which has four levels:

 Level 1 - Primary legislation